 Includes integration techniques, arc length, area of a surface of revolution, moments and centers of mass, sequences and series, parametrization of curves and polar coordinates, vectors in 3-space, and quadric surfaces.
-Prerequisite for calculus-based sciences.
 Honors course which requires a student project.

 Presents the basic ideas of sets and functions in the context of and motivated by modeling bivariate data.
 Includes basic set theory such as unions, intersections, Venn diagrams, etc. Includes the basic ideas and the algebra of functions including polynomial, exponential, and logarithmic functions.
 Also includes some basic combinatorics and counting principles as well as arithmetic and geometric sequences.
 Culminates in a pictorial introduction to the basic ideas of calculus presented with minimal computation.

-The second semester of the mathematics course for elementary teachers; includes topics on probability, statistics, geometry and measurement.
+Is for pre-elementary education majors.
+Includes topics on probability, statistics, geometry and measurement.

 Includes partial derivatives, gradient, Lagrange multipliers, multiple integrals, line integrals, Green's Theorem, surface integrals, the Divergence Theorem, and Stokes' Theorem.

 Includes partial derivatives, gradient vectors, Lagrange multipliers, multiple integrals, line integrals, Green's Theorem, surface integrals, the Divergence Theorem, and Stokes' Theorem.
-An honors course which includes a student project.
+Is an honors course which includes a student project.

-For engineering students.
-Includes separable equations, linear differential equations, differential operators and annihilators, variation of parameters, Laplace transforms, systems of linear differential equations, and numerical methods.
+Is for engineering students.
+Includes separable equations, linear differential equations, differential operators and annihilators, variation of parameters, Laplace transforms, and systems of linear differential equations.
 Introduces basic concepts of linear algebra including matrices, Gaussian elimination, determinants, linear independence, and eigenvalues and eigenvectors.

 Includes matrices and systems of equations, determinants, vector spaces, linear transformations, orthogonality, and eigenvalues and eigenvectors.